 While it’s easy to write “what we do,” actually doing it efficiently is a whole other story.
 This is where the pieces of continuous deployment come in.

 Seeing the phases of our development cycle is one thing, but pulling it off is another.
-From start to finish, we often follow an approach similar to the Agile methodology.
+From start to finish, we often follow an approach that is founded in Agile values and principles.

-Of course, not every project requires an Agile approach.
+Of course, not every project requires this style of project management.
 The method of project management used is decided on a project-per-project basis and is even sometimes determined by the client (i.e. if there is a deeper collaboration between our teams and they have a project management style that works for them).

 Mixing in DevOps

 From development through to launch, we take a DevOps approach to automate and monitor the development cycle as much as possible.
 DevOps provides us with many fantastic tools that make our lives easier and ensure a quality results.
 When a developer working on a sprint pushes some code, our DevOps setup puts that code through a series of code quality tests and checks automatically.